Introduction / History

 The Fulani were one of the first African tribes to convert to Islam and today are overwhelmingly Muslim.
 Muslims believe that the prophet Mohammed was God's last great prophet.
 Supposedly, God spoke words to him which were recorded in what is now the Koran.
 Not only is Islam a religion for the Fulani, but also a way of life.
 Therefore, any deviation from Islam is condemned and attacked by the entire community.

-Despite many efforts, the overwhelming majority of the Fulani people remain Muslim, and many do not convert to Christianity, fearing the hostility of family and friends.
-Prayer and intercession are needed to break the power of Islam over their lives.
+Despite many efforts, the overwhelming majority of the Northeastern Burkina Fulani people remain Muslim, and few accept the lordship of Christ, fearing the hostility of family and friends.
+They need much prayer to change their hearts.